I have identified a tightly defined business library of 12 great books suitable for entrepreneurs and business owners.

 As well as helping to make differentiation a much more tangible subject by introducing criteria within a product offer, it has great value in encouraging you to look at customers who don’t buy but have the underlying need or desire.
 The easy way to differentiate is to specialise in a narrow niche and continue to define a tighter and tighter group of customers but, each time the market shrinks, so does your profit potential.
 This book on the other hand gives you methods of how to look across different markets and bring benefits from both e.g. think how smartphones and tablets have reduced the need for laptops and digital cameras as well as the mobile phone.

 The updated version of the book is the one to read but it’s not an extensive re-write of the original book.
+The second book, Blue Ocean Shift is a how-to guide while the first explains the what and why.
+I’ve cheated by having two books but I see them as part 1 and part 2 of one longer book.

 This was a revolutionary book because it introduced the idea of a management fable as a great to make powerful points and it has been extremely popular.